Available in : Vietnamese

 Approximately 300 km from HCMC, the average temperature of this source varies between 40 and 45 ° C and comes from an underground eruption.
 Its sulfur content is higher than all the other hot springs, making this spring an effective treatment against skin diseases, rheumatism, hypertension, and heart disorders.

 Kim Thuy Commune, Le Thuy District, Quang Binh Province

 Elephant Springs is a natural spring flowing into a freshwater pool from a waterfall.
-53 kilometers from Hue, the site covered by large blocks having the shape of an elephant, is also located just 20 kilometers from the famous Van Gogh, a road called by Top Gears as “a desert ribbon of perfection and one of the best coastal roads in the world “.
-Compared to other well-known thermal places, Hoi Van is still a rather natural site and is less exploited touristically.
+53 kilometers from Hue, the site is covered by large blocks in the shape of an elephant and is also located just 20 kilometers from the famous Van Gogh, a road named by Top Gear as “a desert ribbon of perfection and one of the best coastal roads in the world.”
+Compared to other well-known thermal springs, Hoi Van is still a rather natural site and is less exploited by tourists.
 It is a great place to relax in pure water, but beware, the place is only suitable for short visits as there are no hotel facilities there and the food stalls around the site are only open in high season.
 The best time to get there is usually between January and September.